 Cardo Systems has been in the Bluetooth-powered ear candy business for almost 20 years now.
-Founded in 2003, the company's first product—the Scala—was a Bluetooth earpiece designed to be used with contemporary cell phones.
+Founded in 2003, the company's first product—the Scala—was a earpiece designed to be used with contemporary cell phones.
 In 2004, Cardo released the Scala Rider, the world's first Bluetooth headset built specifically for motorcycle helmets.
 From there, the company went on to pioneer long-range Bluetooth intercoms, headset music sharing, and the extremely handy Dynamic Mesh Communication system.

 Nowadays, Cardo is a world leader in motorcycle comms technology, with six products spread across two lines—Freecom and Packtalk.
 The lower-priced, entry-level Freecom line—Freecom 1+, 2+, and 4+—offers quality sound and a good selection of features at a reasonable price.
 The fancier, more fully-featured Packtalk line—Slim, Black, and Bold—features DMC tech, JBL speakers, extended range comms, and all sorts of bells and whistles.

 Personally, I've had a Freecom 4+ for a while now and I've been impressed with it (it features the JBL speakers, too).
 So, when Cardo called me up and offered to let me test the Backtalk Black, I was more than willing to give it a chance.
 After installing it in my new Arai Corsair X, I took the Packtalk Black out and ran it through its paces while shooting photos of our long-term Indian FTR1200 review bike.
 So, how is it?
 Let's have a look.

 What's In The Box?